 58. Enforcement of foreign awards.-Where the Court is satisfied that the foreign award is enforceable under this Chapter, the award shall be deemed to be a decree of the Court.

-59. Appealable orders.-(1) An appeal shall lie from the order refusing-- to the Court authorised by law to hear appeals from such order.
+59. Appealable orders.-(1) An appeal shall lie from the order refusing-

-(a) to refer the parties to arbitration under section 54: and
+(a) to refer the parties to arbitration under section 54; and